TypeChecked/unity/README.md

 The main repository has access to all the libraries written by all developers on all branches of work.
 It can choose any implementation it likes for class concepts and implicit function instances.

-After you have changed the main repository to use your new code (by erasing the old import and adding your new one), the compiler will verify that the entire stack of implicit code structure is compatible.
+After you have changed the main repository to use your new code (by erasing the old import and adding your new one, or changing a Canonical implementation), the compiler will verify that the entire stack of implicit code structure is compatible.
 If it is, it will build the entirely new implementation for you automatically.
 Then we're good!
 On to the next piece of work.